simbullar/spotify_scraper/README.md

 # spotify_scraper
 A python program that scrapes your liked songs and puts it in a .txt file.

-Please install spotipy, oauth2 and pandas libraries in order for code to work.
+Dependecies:
+- spotipy
+- oauth2
+- pandas